 Boilers are supposed to be reliable appliances, that are kept out of the way and left alone to get on with their jobs.
 It's easy to even forget that the heating and hot water we enjoy on a daily basis is being provided by a boiler, until it stops working.

 As you jump out of that suddenly freezing cold shower, it can be easy for the home to slide into a state of chaos.
-The good news is that there are many common problems that can be resolved in minutes, without the need for engineer to even know there was anything wrong.
+The good news is that there are many common problems that can be resolved in minutes, without the need of an engineer.

 We've put together this handy guide of some of the most common Warmflow boiler problems and repair advice, to help you recognise, identify and tackle many boiler issues.
 If you do need an engineer though, use our free service to get quotes from reliable engineers near you.